vr000m/ConMon/README.md

 shows the combined, incoming, outgoing and cross-traffic.
 An Example plot of the **UDP traffic** is shown below:
 ![Example ConMon plot](http://www.netlab.tkk.fi/~varun/share_pub/time_list_udp-0.png)

+A bit about the graph:
+> The first spike (upto 10 Mbps) is caused by Bittorrent.
+I downloaded ~300MB torrent.
+> The second cluster of spikes is caused by Skype.
+I initially started with
+> an audio call and later upgraded to video, therefore, we observe larger spikes
+> You may notice that it is a bit assymetric (compare the `incoming` and `outgoing` throughput
+> plots,the magnitude of the spikes are different) this is due to the rate-control algorithm
+> at the the two ends.

 ### TODO
 * create above classifiers [done]